-- A Hi-Speed USB host port, intended for connecting a USB flash drive, which can provide files to be printed.
-When a USB flash drive is inserted, a USB icon is displayed on the front panel's home screen. - 2.
+- 1. A Hi-Speed USB host port, intended for connecting a USB flash drive, which can provide files to be printed or a destination for scanned files.
+When a USB flash drive is inserted, a USB icon signal displayed on the front panel's home screen. - 2.
 The front panel itself: a touch-sensitive screen with a graphical user interface. - 3.
-Loudspeakers.

-4. The Power key, with which you can turn the printer on or off.
+Loudspeakers. - 4.
+The Power key, with which you can turn the printer on or off.
 The key is illuminated when the printer is on.
 It flashes when the printer is in sleep mode.